otrv4/otrv4/otrv4.md

 ### Authentication state

 This machines offers an option to model the management of the authentication protocol.
-It describes a finite state machine which may transitition through states that describe whether the protocol is iether running or awaiting response.
+It describes a finite state machine which may transitition through states that describe whether the protocol is ether running or awaiting response.

 ```
 AUTHSTATE_NONE